openedx/edx-documentation/en_us/students/source/SFD_credit_courses.rst

 .. update image when sandbox ready

 *****************************
 Purchase Academic Credit
 *****************************

 After you receive your verified certificate for the course, the option to purchase academic credit for the course appears on your dashboard below the option to download your certificate.
+You also receive an email from edX.

 When you purchase credit, you submit a payment to edX, and then complete any additional steps that the specific organization that grants the credit requires.

-**Cred-el email as well?
-See https://docs.google.com/document/d/1b_YTQvkhe-kp6jj2am-FD7Wgxuie2gs6qTfmHNvrnIM/edit**

 ..
 Does info about the deadline for purchasing course credit appear on the
-.. dashboard too, or not until the Purchase Credit For page?
+.. dashboard, or only on the Purchase Credit For page?

 .. note:: More than one organization might offer credit for the same course.
  If this is the case, you select the organization that you want when you